AI-powered technology sees big improvements in UK stroke treatment

 The grandmother who has since returned to work said she was “back home and able to walk around two days after having a stroke”.

-NHS England director of Transformation Dr Timothy Ferris said the treatment was “harnessing the potential that AI has to support expert staff in delivering life-changing care”.
+NHS England Director of Transformation Timothy Ferris said the treatment was “harnessing the potential that AI has to support expert staff in delivering life-changing care”.

-“Every minute saved during the initial hospital assessment of people with stroke-like symptoms can dramatically improve a patient’s chance of leaving hospital in good health,” he said.
+“Every minute saved during the initial hospital assessment of people with stroke-like symptoms can dramatically improve a patient’s chance of leaving hospital in good health,” said Dr Ferris.

 Brainomix launched as an Oxford University spin-out in 2010.
-Its e-stroke platform is now used in over 330 hospitals in over 30 countries.
+Its e-stroke platform is now used in more than 330 hospitals in over 30 countries.
 AFP